elegoff/SuperSimpleStocks/README.md

     Exception raised : Unknown stock with symbol : DUMMY Beverage-trader> [main] ERROR net.elegoff.beverage.Commands - Exception raised : Unknown stock with symbol : DUMMY

+The logback.xml defines logging configuration.
+For example when an esception is raised like above, a new error entry is logged in *simpleStock.log* file

 KNOWN LIMITATIONS :
 -------------------